-Ares International Corp. (hereinafter referred to as 'the Company') was established on December 3, 1980.
+Ares International Corp. (hereinafter referred to as "the Company") was established on December 3, 1980.
 The Company is mainly engaged in the design, sales, lease, maintenance and technology consultation of computer equipment, internet and related software, and analysis, design, modification, installment and maintenance of application software.
-The Company's stock was traded on the Taipei Exchange from March 1999, and was listed on the Taiwan Stock Exchange after the application of listing was approved.
+The Company's stock was traded at the Taipei Exchange from March 1999, and was listed at the Taiwan Stock Exchange after the application of listing was approved since September 2001.